-Debt includes \$300 million of 7.75% Senior Notes due in 2006, \$250 million of 8.25% Senior Subord borrowings under a Senior Credit Facility, which bear interest at variable rates.
-At September 29 was available under the revolving credit facility portion of the Senior Credit Facility.
+Debt includes \$300 million of 7.75% Senior Notes due in 2006, \$250 million of 8.25% Senior Subord

 The Senior Notes, Senior Subordinated Notes and Senior Credit Facility agreements are guaranteed and several basis by certain of the company's domestic wholly owned subsidiaries and contain cert including, among other things, limits on the incurrence of additional indebtedness and limits on such as dividends and share repurchases.
 Exhibit 20.1 contains condensed, consolidating financial segregating the guarantor subsidiaries and non-guarantor subsidiaries.
-Separate financial statements and the non-guarantor subsidiaries are not presented because management has determined that such material to investors.
+Separate financial stateme and the non-guarantor subsidiaries are not presented because management has determined that such material to investors.